 If you would like any more information, just drop us an email.

 How far do we go?

 Lots of people enquiring about the groups ask ‘how far do you run?’
 During the hour-long session, we might cover somewhere between 3 and 6 miles, but it’s almost never in the form of a continuous steady run.
 We focus more on ‘quality’ training like intervals, speedwork, hills or tempo sessions, along with some drills and exercises to improve technique, strength and efficiency.
-The way sessions are structured means that everyone gets to work at their own level, even with people of very different speeds/abilities.
+Sounds scary?
+It’s not!
+The way sessions are structured means that everyone gets to work at their own level, and allows us to accommodate people with very different speeds/abilities.

 We meet on Wednesday evenings and Saturday mornings

 Saturdays: We meet at 9am at The Cricket Pavilion on The Salts.
-It’s right next to Bedford Place car park, close to Skinner’s Roundabout.
-If you don’t want to pay to park, there is street parking on side streets off the nearby Camber road (try Kings Avenue) and along Military Road.
+There are toilets on site and a place to leave valuables and we gather in the pavilion for tea afterwards – sometimes with homemade cakes!
+The pavilion is next to Bedford Place car park, close to Skinner’s Roundabout on Fishmarket Road.
+If you don’t want to pay to park, there is street parking on various side streets (try Kings Avenue or Military Road).
 Occasionally, we train somewhere else, such as Camber Sands, Rye Harbour or Iden.
-To be notified of any changes to the usual plan, please join the mailing list by emailing firstname.lastname@example.org
+To be notified of any changes to the usual plan, please join the mailing list by emailing email@example.com

 Wednesdays: We now meet at 6.30pm at The Cricket Pavilion, details above.
 We no longer meet at Rye Sports Centre on Wednesdays.